Akilap11/TeamNebula-RootCode-DetectTumors_DeepNeuralNetwork/README.md

 - **Model Interpretability**: Investigating methods to interpret and visualize neural network decisions.
 - [Add more relevant topics related to medical imaging and deep learning.]

-## 🛠 Getting Started

-To run the code in this repository, follow these steps:

-1. Clone this repository: `git clone https://github.com/your-username/rootcode-trilathon_datathon.git`
-2. Install the required dependencies: `pip install -r requirements.txt`
-3. [Provide any other setup or installation instructions.]

 ## 💡 Usage

 1. Prepare your medical imaging dataset and organize it as specified in `data/README.md`.